Washington Metro: Hours and headways

+On June 22, 2025, Metro extended the system hours to close at 2 a.m. on Friday and Saturday, and to open at 6 a.m. on Saturday and Sunday.

 Special service patterns

 Metro runs special service patterns on holidays and when events in Washington may require additional service.
 Independence Day activities require Metro to adjust service to provide extra capacity to and from the National Mall.
 WMATA makes similar adjustments during other events, such as presidential inaugurations.
 Due to security concerns related to the January 6 United States Capitol attack, several Metro stations were closed for the 2021 Inauguration.
 Metro has altered service and used some stations as entrances or exits only to help manage congestion.

 Rush Plus

 In 2012, WMATA announced enhanced rush period service that was implemented on June 18, 2012, under the name "Rush+" (or "Rush Plus").
 Rush Plus service occurred only during portions of peak service: 6:30–9:00 AM and 3:30–6:00 PM, Monday through Friday.